 An alternative to starting from scratch is to simply call for a professional to perform concrete lifting.

-In most cases, a professional will be able to drill holes into your concrete.
-These troughs will be used to inject a polyurethane filler under high pressure beneath the slab.
+In most cases, the professionals at FSS will be able to drill holes into your concrete.
+These troughs will be used to inject a polyurethane foam under high pressure beneath the slab.
 As the pressure builds under the concrete, the slab will be lifted to rectify the sinking.

 Once the lifting is complete, the professionals will refinish the top of your concrete slab to fill the cracks and drill holes.
 You’ll have a good-looking slab without going through the process of new concrete.